 I don’t usually put the road or street name in the title, but Lytton Close is different.
 When it comes to art deco, this is the goal for many potential buyers and fans of the style, which is why demand and inevitably prices tend to be high.
 The postcode probably helps on that front as well.

 The property in Lytton Close was designed and built around 1935, all to designs of architect G.G.
 Winbourne and constructed by W.L.M.
 Estates.
 Part of the Hampstead Garden Suburb, the houses are now grade II-listed for their architectural significance.

-I’ve had a look at previous finds and I am wondering whether this is one we featured back in 2015.
+I’ve had a look at previous finds and I am wondering whether this might also be one I featured back in 2015.
 It looks similar from the exterior, although the interior seems to have changed over those years.
 Hardly surprising if there has been a change of ownership in the intervening years and especially when the house has been significantly renovated.

-Not that it is packed with original features within – at least, as far as I can see.
-The appeal of this one is that the ‘shell’ of the property still oozes the style of the original art deco era.
+That’s right.
+This one isn’t packed with original features within – at least, as far as I can see.
+The appeal of this Lytton Close house is that the ‘shell’ of the property still oozes the style of the original art deco era.

 An amazing exterior, which is the big selling point for the majority of potential buyers, including the balcony, the curved windows (presumably the original Crittall windows but I can’t say for certain from the images) and the biggest selling point of all, that stunning roof terrace space.
 Yes, a roof terrace.
 A detail that’s always top of the wish list.

-2,074 sq. ft. of accommodation in total, made up of an entrance hall, reception room, dining room, family room and kitchen / breakfast room on the ground floor, with the ‘principal’ bedroom suite with dressing room and en-suite bathroom, three further bedrooms and family bathroom.
+2,074 sq. ft. of accommodation in total, made up of an entrance hall, reception room, dining room, family room and kitchen/breakfast room on the ground floor, with the ‘principal’ bedroom suite with dressing room and en-suite bathroom, three further bedrooms and family bathroom upstairs.

 As part of the refit, plenty of modern-era facilities have been installed, including Sonos audio, in-ceiling speakers, multi-room digital television and underfloor heating to kitchen and bathrooms.

-Images and details courtesy of Goldschmidt and Howland.
+Images and details courtesy of Godfrey and Barr.
 For more details and to make an enquiry, please visit the website.